 The U of T FTS participated in ground-based instrument intercomparison campaigns, both at Vanscoy during the MANTRA field campaign in 2004, and at the University of Toronto during the summer of 2005.
 The results from these campaigns will be described in Chapter 5.
-Problems with the MANTRA 2004 flight limit the scientific results gleaned from the flight, and the details of this will be discussed in Chapters 4 and 5.
+Problems with the MANTRA 2004 flight limited the scientific results from the flight data, and those details will be discussed in Chapters 4 and 5.